10 Ways to Read Your Lovemap

 The lovemap starts to take shape early in life as you observe the relationships of the people closest to you.
 Ordinarily, this process starts as you see how your parents get along (or don’t).
 From this real-life portrayal, you start to build in expectations about how much affection romantic partners show to each other, how often and in what ways they argue, and how they share family tasks.

 Our lovemaps, then, reflect our own sense of who we are in relationships.
 Once developed, we use them to help us decide who to become romantically involved with and how to manage what happens in these relationships.
 If your lovemap is based on a conflict-ridden view of relationships, you’ll find yourself involved in frequent arguments unless you make a conscious effort to redefine your lovemap so that it doesn’t simply replicate those of your parents.
-On the other hand, if your parents were openly loving and their relationship was well-balanced, you'll have a positive lovemap in which you expect relationships to be affectionate, healthy, and respectful.
+On the other hand, if your parents were openly loving and their relationship was well-balanced, you may have a positive lovemap in which you expect relationships to be affectionate, healthy, and respectful.

 Your lovemap doesn’t have to remain fixed by its early influences, however.
-If your lovemap is based on models of relationships that are maladpative, you don't have to go through life with a maladaptive lovemap.
+If your lovemap is based on models of relationships that are maladaptive, you don't have to go through life with a maladaptive lovemap.
 Relationships develop in mutually reverberating ways, with each partner influencing the other one’s lovemap.
 People who fear making long-term commitments because their lovemaps are based on these models of unhealthy relationships can gradually become more comfortable with commitment if they are with a reliable and loving partner.
 We are constantly adjusting our lovemaps based on the realities of our relationships as these evolve over time.

 - Do you expect that all romantic relationships involve commitment?